mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 }
 ```

-As we can see, we declared the `Logger` context at class level.
-In this way, we can access the `log` method of the `Logger` interface from any method of the `LiveJobs` implementation.
+As we can see, we declared the `Logger` context at the class level.
+In this way, we can access the `log` method of the `Logger` interface from any `LiveJobs` implementation methods.
 To instantiate the `LiveJobs` class, we can use the `with` function as usual:

 ```kotlin
 fun main() {